DBrianKimmel/node-red-contrib-mcp23017/README.md

 #### Topic

-The topic is used to define the root of the outgoinf topic for status messages, in the example shown it says "devices/sprinklers/", this will results in "devices/sprinklers/0" through "devices/sprinlers/16" with their associated payloads.
+The topic is used to define the root of the outgoing topic for status messages, in the example shown it says "devices/sprinklers/".
+This will results in "devices/sprinklers/0" through "devices/sprinlers/16" with their associated payloads.

 **Example Payload:**
 ````json